kittykatattack/learningPixi/README.md

 When you play Treasure Hunter you'll notice that when the explorer touches one of the enemies, the width of the health bar at the top right corner of the screen decreases.
 How was this health bar made?
-It's just two rectangle at the same position: a black rectangle behind, and a red rectangle in front.
+It's just two overlapping rectangles at exactly the same position: a black rectangle behind, and a red rectangle in front.
 They're grouped into a single `healthBar` group.
 The `healthBar` is then added to the `gameScene` and positioned on the stage.